-- 1. Future sales must be estimated. - 2.
-Operating conditions must be analyzed so that future earnings and cash flows can be predicted. - 3.
-The appropriate capitalization rate must be determined. - 4.
-This capitalization rate must then be applied to the estimated cash flows to obtain an estimate of the company's value. - 5.
+- 4. This capitalization rate must then be applied to the estimated cash flows to obtain an estimate of the company's value.8 - 5.
 An appropriate capital structure for the company after it emerges from Chapter 11 must be determined. - 6.
 The reorganized firm's securities must be allocated to the various claimants in a fair and equitable manner.

 The primary test of feasibility in a reorganization is whether the fixed charges after reorganization will be adequately covered by earnings.
 Adequate coverage generally requires an improvement in earnings, a reduction of fixed charges, or both.
-Among the actions that must generally be taken are the following:
+Among the actions that must generally be taken are the following.